-“It’s a well-deserved upgrade,” head coach Marvin Lewis said of the new title.
+“It has been a well-deserved upgrade,” head coach Marvin Lewis said of the 2013 title change.
 “It reflects the importance of special teams in constructing a winning club and also reflects the great job Darrin has done for us.”

-Simmons works intensively with the three “true specialist” positions on his unit—the punter, placekicker and long snapper—and all three positions have delivered top-drawer performances for the Bengals in recent years:
+Simmons works intensively with the three “true specialist” positions on his unit — the punter, place kicker and long snapper — and all three positions have delivered top-drawer performances in recent years.
+Highlights from 2013 include:

-Simmons's Bengals special teams have shown a nose for the ball, forcing 23 fumbles in his 10 completed seasons.
-The 2.3 average more than doubles the 1.0 norm for the nine seasons prior to his tenure.
+Simmons’ Bengals special teams have shown a nose for the ball, forcing 23 fumbles in his 11 completed seasons.
+The 2.1 average more than doubles the 1.0 norm for the nine seasons prior to his tenure.

 Simmons entered the NFL in the 1998 season on the same Baltimore Ravens staff as Bengals head coach Marvin Lewis, who was Ravens defensive coordinator at the time.
 Simmons was assistant special teams coach and assistant strength and conditioning coach for the Ravens, and he held that same role for the Carolina Panthers from 1999-2002.
 He joined the Bengals in 2003.